 How Retargeting is Possible

 There are so many online tools available that make retargeting very easy.
-With a simple installation of certain pixels (or similar tools) on your websites (or blog), you can retarget anyone.
+With a simple installation of certain pixels (or similar tools) on your websites (or blogs), you can retarget anyone.

 For example, if you properly install a Facebook pixel on your website, you can retarget anyone who has visited your website (or blog) in the past with a simple Facebook Ad.
 The same could apply to Twitter, Google, LinkedIn, Reddit, and similar platforms.